BananaAccounting/General/SampleApps/README.md

-# @id attribute for the JavaScript apps
+# @id attribute for JavaScript apps

 The **@id** attribute is used to identify the script.
 In order to avoid duplicates banana.ch use the following scheme:
 **developer**.**country**.**type**.**name**